bernoussama/obsidian/Blogs/What happens when you type www.google.com and press enter (detailed).md

 ## ==DNS request==

-the browser sends a dns request to a dns server
+the browser sends a dns request to a dns server,